 Sound familiar?
 If so, you’re not alone.
 Many organizations with large, content-rich websites struggle with mobile navigation, and we wanted to identify research-backed best practices that would help overcome some of these common design challenges.

 To do this, the Sparkbox experience design team conducted a usability evaluation of 30 university and college websites.
 We chose the higher education sector because it is notorious for having countless pages of content, lots of web properties, and a myriad of competing audiences and internal stakeholders to serve.
 After we identified the most effective of these websites during our evaluation, we usability tested the sites with college-bound students to see what else we could learn.
+(You can read more about our findings for higher education websites here.)
 From this, we developed these guiding principles for mobile navigation for large websites.

 - Menus: Distinguish primary and secondary navigation with visual hierarchy.